adobe/spectrum-css/.changeset/chatty-lands-attack.md

   collapsing the accordion item.
 - Adds no inline padding variant (`.spectrum-Accordion--noInlinePadding`) in which the item header does not have padding.
+- Per design spec, accordion items have a min-width and default width.
+Default width can be overridden with `--mod-accordion-item-width` but should not be smaller than `--spectrum-accordion-item-minimum-width`.

 #### Markup changes